 A number of excellent books and articles have been written on the filling of the Back Bay.
 Walter Muir Whitehill’s Boston, A Topographical History and Bainbridge Bunting’s Houses of Boston’s Back Bay provide overviews.
-More comprehensive information is included in Nancy S. Seasholes’s Gaining Ground: A History of Landmaking in Boston, which discusses the Back Bay project in the context of Boston’s overall land fill development, and in Boston’s Back Bay by William A. Newman and Wilfred E. Holton, which is devoted exclusively to the filling of the Back Bay.
+More comprehensive information is included in Nancy S. Seasholes’s Gaining Ground: A History of Landmaking in Boston, which discusses the Back Bay project in the context of Boston’s overall land fill development, in Boston’s Back Bay by William A. Newman and Wilfred E. Holton, which is devoted exclusively to the filling of the Back Bay, and in Karl Haglund’s Inventing the Charles River, which examines the evolution of the Charles River, including the Esplanade.
 These books contain excellent maps showing the progress of the filling operations, many based on the early blueprint maps prepared in 1881 by Fuller and Whitney, civil engineers associated with the project, in their A Set of Plans Showing the Back Bay 1814-1881.

 The development of the Back Bay began as a water power project.
 In 1814, the Boston and Roxbury Mill Corporation was authorized by the Massachusetts legislature to build a dam from the corner of Charles and Beacon Streets in the east to Gravelly Point in Brookline in the west, separating about 430 acres of tidal lands from the Charles River.
-A “cross dam” was then built connecting the mill dam with Gravelly Point, running (related to today’s street plan) from Beacon Street at a point about 375 feet east of Massachusetts Avenue southwest at about a 55 degree angle to the southwest corner of Massachusetts Avenue and Commonwealth.
+The dam was constructed soon thereafter, and a “cross dam” was then built connecting it with Gravelly Point, running (related to today’s street plan) from Beacon Street at a point about 375 feet east of Massachusetts Avenue southwest at about a 55 degree angle to the southwest corner of Massachusetts Avenue and Commonwealth.

 The cross dam divided the tidal lands into two basins.
 A western basin (about where the Fenway neighborhood is today), called the Full Basin, and an eastern basin (about where the Back Bay neighborhood is today), called the Receiving Basin.
 Water was allowed to flow into the Full Basin from the river at high tide, then into the Receiving Basin and then back into the river at low tide.
 The tidal flows were used to power mills.
 A roadway was built on top of the dam and is today’s Beacon Street.
 The project was completed in 1821 and was not highly successful.